phcurado/parameter/README.md

 end
 ```

-Custom modules can be used on `Parameter.Schema` referencing the module:
+Custom modules can be used in `Parameter.Schema`

 ```Elixir
 defmodule UserSchema do